Scuba Diving Gran Canaria: boat dives on the southwest coast

 What kind of marine life to expect when scuba diving in Gran Canaria?

-Marine life to be seen during scuba diving in Gran Canaria includes, but is not limited to, huge schools of fish, especially the big schools of grunts (called ‘Roncadores’ in Canary Spanish), barracudas (also in big schools at times), octopus, cuttlefish, trumpet fish, damsel fish, parrotfish, nudibranch, moray eels and the cute wide-eyed flounder.
+Marine life to be expected during scuba diving in Gran Canaria consists of many fish.
+There are huge schools of fish, especially the big schools of grunts which are called ‘Roncadores’ in Canary Spanish.
+But barracudas can also be seen in big schools at times.
+Furthermore there is octopus, cuttlefish, trumpet fish, damsel fish, parrotfish, nudibranch, moray eels, and the cute wide-eyed flounder.
 You can also spot many kinds of different rays whilst scuba diving in Gran Canaria, such as stingrays, butterfly rays, round rays, and electric rays.

 Stingray whilst scuba diving Arguineguin Reef on Gran Canaria